19hours/sg-statutes/Acts/Economic Expansion Incentives (Relief from Income Tax) Act.md

 ### Comptroller to issue statement of income

 12\.
-For each year of assessment, the Comptroller shall issue to the pioneer enterprise a statement showing the amount of income for that year of assessment, and Parts XVII and XVIII of the Income Tax Act (relating to assessments, objections and appeals) shall apply, with the necessary modifications, as if that statement were a notice of assessment given under those provisions.
+For each year of assessment, the Comptroller shall issue to the pioneer enterprise a statement (to be included in a notice of any assessment served on the pioneer enterprise under section 76 of the Income Tax Act) showing the amount of income in respect of its old trade or business for that year of assessment, and Parts XVII and XVIII of the Income Tax Act (relating to assessments, objections and appeals) shall apply, with the necessary modifications, as if that statement were a notice of assessment given under those provisions.

 ### Exemption from income tax